The Lying Hamstring Curl

 The hamstring curl machine is the perfect gym variation of the dumbbell hamstring curl.

-Squeeze your hamstrings hard at the bottom and slowly return to the pad to the starting position.
+Squeeze your hamstrings hard at the bottom and slowly return the pad to the starting position.
 Repeat!

 2. Standing Hamstring Curl